kumoai.experimental.rfm#

 The main KumoRFM class provides the interface to query the relational foundation model.

-# Initialize with local graph
+# Initialize with local graph:

 rfm = KumoRFM(graph)

-result = rfm.query(
+result = rfm.predict(query)

 print(result) # user_id COUNT(orders.*, 0, 30, days) > 0